melowntech/vts-browser-js/README.md

 If you are developing some web page, you might be wanting to rebuild & refresh every time, some file is saved.
 You can run `webpack`

+The unzipped file (along with source map and CSS) is stored in `build/` directory.
+You may now start the dev server (see lower) and open browser at [http://localhost:8080](http://localhost:8080) to see some demos in the `demos/` directory.

 ```
 node_modules/.bin/webpack --watch
 ```

 ## Build compressed version

+The compressed version - it's intended to be used in in production env.
+You can include in the `<script ...></script>` tags (along with CSS) there.

+Compressed version is build in the `dist/` directory.

 ```
 NODE_ENV=production node_modules/.bin/webpack